Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/audio_codec/audio/src/audio.rst

       RTAudioTrack_Init(audio_track, &track_config);

-5. When all the preparations are completed, start RTAudioTrack and check if starts success.
+5. When all the preparations are completed, start RTAudioTrack and check if starts success

    .. code-block:: c